 But this brings up another reason why Linux/Unix systems tend to be hardy: genetic diversity.
 That is, for virus-like code to spread among Linux boxes, it must be unfazed by the variety of CPU architectures Linux supports, and their diversity of software and of configuration.
 As long as Linux distributions remain diverse, they will be that much harder a target.

-The above discussion has centred on the root user's actions, and has mostly been variations on the theme of don't run untrusted executables as root.
+The above discussion has centred on the superuser user's actions, and has mostly been variations on the theme of don't run untrusted executables as a superuser.
 There remains one other option: viruses (and similar things) that don't attempt to affect system binaries or take over entire machines, but instead dwell in a particular user's account and attempt to spread to other user accounts, on that or other machines, via inter-user communication mechanisms such as e-mail.
 One might imagine, for example, a virus written in "elisp", the macro language of GNU emacs and xemacs, and propagating as attachments to e-mail sent to other emacs users.

 Such an invention would be at worst a nuisance among a few users, as it could affect only users running the same combinations of user software.
 Further, the Unix community long ago became wary of auto-executing programs/macros, so ultimately this technique would rely on convincing each additional user to execute (run) the program/macro, to "infect" his/her files.
 Also, in the Linux/Unix world, macros tend to be stored as readable plain text (unlike the case with, say, MS-Word), so that untrustworthy code is difficult to conceal from user scrutiny.